Crush-Steelpunch/FLA-Feb23/ansible/lab4-ansible.md

 - Installs a package specified at command line, e.g:
   - unzip
   - ncdu
-- Installs nginx and uses handlers to restart on both machines
+- Installs nginx on reverse-proxy machine and uses handlers to restart.
 - refer to frontend and backend below for the correct configuration
   - frontend ansible modules for:
     - cloning a git repo
     - changing permission
     - running a script
   - backend, ansible module for:
     - cloning a git repo
     - changing permission
     - running the script
     - to install the pre-written config

 - Creates a new file and appends text using the ansible copy module